Dynamics of entanglement entropy for a locally monitored lattice gauge theory: Results: Measuring local physical observables in gauge theory

 \item We fix the measurement rate and compute the entanglement entropy for different values of the coupling parameter $x$ while measuring the local observables.
 From Figs~(\ref{fig4}) (a) and (b), we can observe that with increasing $x$, the late time saturation value of the entanglement entropy is increasing linearly with the coupling $x\,.$ This behavior remains the same if we measure local observables for different values of the measurement parameter $\gamma$.

 \item We further find that the dynamics of entanglement entropy is independent of the sub-system size.
 We have exhaustively scanned over values of $\gamma$ for fixed values of $x$, and vice versa.
 This remains robust.
-Hence, there is no MIPT (at least within the no-click limit) for this system under the measurement of the local operators. \end{enumerate}
+Hence, there is no MIPT-like transition (at least within the no-click limit) for this system under the measurement of the local operators across the range of measurement strengths, evolution times, and system sizes considered here. \end{enumerate}